Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Did some prs based on web dev .

 Had my exam today and was busy after that so not much learning.

+## Day 61 of #100DaysOfCode

+✅Finished a C++ Crash Course (Sudden decision)
+✅Started to clone a website .

+Realized my CSS is bad , need to practice.